 In the second year, the suggested Common Core course is the Seminar on Multiculturalism in the U.S. These seminars range widely in subject matter but each is meant to inform students about key debates in the history of multiculturalism, and give them the ability to incorporate and apply multicultural perspectives in a diverse workplace and society.
 The Common Core requirement recommended for the junior year is an Experiential Learning course, which can take the form of doing laboratory or field research, studying abroad, engaging in community service, or completing an internship in their field of study.
 Connecting in-class readings and writing assignments with real world applications and experiences are key features of experiential learning.
 The final Common Core requirement is the Capstone Seminar.
 This course provides students with the opportunity to synthesize into a final project the methods and knowledge of their chosen major with what they have learned in their liberal studies classes.

-The second component of the LSP is made up of courses in six distinct Learning Domains: 1) Arts and Literature 2) Philosophical Inquiry; 3) Religious Dimensions; 4) Scientific Inquiry; 5) Social, Cultural, and Behavioral Inquiry; and 6) Understanding the Past.
+The second component of the LSP is made up of courses in six distinct Learning Domains: 1) Arts and Literature; 2) Historical Inquiry; 3) Philosophical Inquiry; 4) Religious Dimensions; 5) Scientific Inquiry; and 6) Social, Cultural, and Behavioral Inquiry.
 These areas reflect a conventional liberal arts and social sciences curriculum that are not discipline based.
 Within any one domain, courses share basic criteria, learning outcomes, and modes of inquiry, but can be quite dissimilar in content.
 In fact, faculty from different departments, programs, and colleges across the university serve as instructors for these courses.
 Students are assured breadth of learning by being required to take two to three courses in each domain, but are also given enough latitude to experience and apply the many exciting forms of intellectual inquiry taking place in today's modern university.

 DePaul University's Liberal Studies Program provides students with a well-rounded and intellectually challenging education.
 The thinking, writing, speaking, and computational skills gained from the combined LSP requirements facilitate successful graduation, and beyond that, enable students to pursue productive careers while being actively engaged in life-long learning.
 Ultimately, the LSP seeks to educate future leaders who will create a more just and humane world.